hackoregon/data-science-pet-containers/README.md

 1. Choose your version:

     -   `postgis.yml`: PostGIS only.
-If you’re doing all the analysis on the host and just want the PostGIS service, choose this.
-If you’re an experienced Linux command-line user, this image has a comprehensive collection of extract-transform-load (ETL) and GIS tools.
+If you're doing all the analysis on the host and just want the PostGIS service, choose this.
+If you're an experienced Linux command-line user, this image has a comprehensive collection of extract-transform-load (ETL) and GIS tools.
     -   `jupyter.yml`: PostGIS and Jupyter Choose this if you want to